namidaco/namida/README.md

 </summary>
  • looks up in the track comment tag (as they are mostly done by @yt-dlp) or filename for any matching youtube link, if found then it starts downloading (and caches) and plays once it's ready, streaming here isn't a good idea as the priority goes for the music file itself.
 </details>

+- Since v4.0.0, full video library indexing & playback is supported, videos can now be played independently, as well as dedicated videos folder view.

 # Screenshots